tc39/proposal-built-in-modules/README.md

 > A](#a-distinguishing-standard-library-modules).

-By creating a namespaces specifically for the JavaScript standard library, developers will know what to expect when importing from using the `js::` prefix across different implementations and can be assured the same modules are available across these implementations (not considering implementation constraints, vendor timelines or version differences).
+By creating a namespaces specifically for the JavaScript standard library, developers will know what to expect when importing from using the `js:` prefix across different implementations and can be assured the same modules are available across these implementations (not considering implementation constraints, vendor timelines or version differences).

 It is completely feasable that more namespaces are introduced which are goverened by other standards bodies or organizations.
 However it is important that these namespaces stay independent of each other to avoid conflicts, hamper development within namespaces due to outside pollution or time constraints due to dependencies on other organizations.

+The namespace used for the JavaScript standard library will be registered with IANA to prevent collisions in the future.
+Any other organization introducing a namespace prefix would be encouraged to do the same.

 ### Freezing Exports